 - Alpine, above 11,400 feet where despite the harsh conditions life on the tundra is prolific in the summer months.

 Spend your day driving the length of Trail Ridge Road and discover the beauty of Rocky Mountain National Park.
 Trail Ridge Road runs 48 miles between Estes Park on the East and Grand Lake in the West.
 In theory you could run the full length in 1 ½ hours.
 But why would you?

 To fully embrace all this drive has to offer you should plan at least 4 hours, preferably much more so you can leisurely gawk at the wonders.
 We include the Trail Ridge Road as park of our One Day in Rocky Mountain National Park Itinerary because a trip to the park is not complete without this drive.

 Is Trail Ridge Road a Scary Drive?

 Maybe.
 There are sections with no guardrails and a lot of curves.
 But not so much if you keep your eye on the road.
-Which is why the large number of pull offs are a gift to the driver.
+This is why a large number of pull-offs are a gift to the driver.
 Stop often and enjoy this beautiful park.
-We generally found that if one pull off was busy, we could usually find a spot at the next one.
+We generally found that if one pull-off was busy, we could usually find a spot at the next one.

 Trail Ridge Road, built in the 1930s, has an incredibly well thought out design to maximize the experience.
 The wide 2 lane highway takes advantage of long continuous curves to keep the grade between 5-7%.
 Many of the open curves are designed to provide a wide sweeping view of the valleys and mountains.